Ayaneo Kun Handheld Gaming PC Performance Review

 Like every other Ayaneo, your typical controller design replicates an Xbox gamepad.
 The D-pad is now a circle rather than the cross seen on previous versions; there are the typical ABXY buttons on the right, joysticks, bumpers, and triggers.

 Its simpler diagonals make fighting games more enticing, but it seems softer and less quick than earlier versions.
-Though luckily they are not mushy, the ABXY buttons are also somewhat softer this time.
+Fortunately, the ABXY buttons are not mushy; however, they are somewhat softer this time.

-Other Ayaneo basics also return, such as its hall effect joysticks and triggers.
-Each improves their long-term endurance by using magnetic sensors instead of the conventional mechanical connections, therefore removing the potential of stick drift.
+Other Ayaneo basics also return, such as its Hall effect joysticks and triggers.
+Each improves their long-term endurance by using magnetic sensors instead of conventional mechanical connections, removing the potential for stick drift.

-Though they are shorter and have somewhat less throw than a full-size controller, the sticks and triggers feel very smooth.
-Additionally making its comeback is the embedded fingerprint scanner, which lets you wake the device from sleep and log on with one touch.
+Although the sticks and triggers are shorter and have somewhat less throw than those of a full-size controller, they feel very smooth.
+Additionally, the embedded fingerprint scanner is making a comeback, allowing you to wake the device from sleep and log on with one touch.
 Even in games devoid of motion control, there are two built-in gyroscopes for this purpose.

-The Kun is meant to be a top-notch portable and has some significant under-hood improvements too.
-Now with a gigantic 75 watt-hour capacity, the battery is the largest of any Windows portable.
-About 50% bigger than the Lenovo Legion Go, it's almost triple that of the Steam Deck and ASUS ROG Ally.
+The Kun is meant to be top-notch and portable and has some significant under-hood improvements too.
+Now with a gigantic 75-watt-hour capacity, the battery is the largest of any Windows portable.
+The device is about 50% bigger than the Lenovo Legion Go and nearly three times larger than both the Steam Deck and ASUS ROG Ally.

-Along with this comes an amazing 54-watt maximum TDP.
+Along with the giant battery comes a wonderful 54-watt maximum TDP.
 That is much greater than the ~35 watts being provided by the rivals and relates to how much power is able to flow to the CPU, which manages everything from spreadsheets to in-game graphics.
-Ayaneo has created a unique cooling mechanism that maintains system usability at these high wattages.
+Ayaneo has developed a unique cooling mechanism that ensures system usability even at high wattages.

 The model I was handed has these specs: